iamBijoyKar/luna/README.md

 <div align="center">
 <h1>Luna</h1>
 <p>
-    Luna is a ollama wrapper with extra features.
+    Luna is an ollama wrapper with extra features.
 Written in JavaScript.
 </p>
 </div>